-Many people also find that Counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+Many people also find that Counselors can be a tremendous asset to managing personal growth, Trauma Informed issues and the hassles of daily life that can trigger substance use.
 Counselors can provide a fresh perspective on a difficult problem or point you in the direction of a solution.

 The benefits you obtain from Counseling depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values.
 Treatment Service Plan.

 - Learn about the harmful effects of drugs and alcohol physiologically on the Body, Mind & Spirit.

 - Learning new ways to cope with stress and anxiety without Drugs or Alcohol.

 - Changing old behavior patterns and developing new ones

 - Improving your self-esteem and boosting self-confidence of Relapse Prevention.